joseph-106/openai-poc/README.md

 ## Customizing the Model

-You can customize the following model-related variables in the `settings.ts` file.
+You can customize the following model-related variables in the `setting.ts` file.

 | Variable      | Description                                                                                                                 | Option                                         | Type   |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------- | ------ |